McSally campaign hits Planned Parenthood 'business model' after attack ads announced

 The recent ads have been sponsored by Planned Parenthood's political arm -- Planned Parenthood Action Fund -- which has donated overwhelmingly to Democrats.

+The group responded on Thursday by doubling down on their criticism of Republican senators.
+"Republican senators are attacking access to affordable birth control and other vital reproductive health services by standing with the Trump administration's dangerous gag rule," said Sam Lau, Director of Federal Advocacy Media at Planned Parenthood Action Fund.

+"Congress has the power to take action, and the American people want them to stop putting politics over their health and protect access to affordable health care."

 Pro-life advocates have long complained that federal funding for Planned Parenthood has allowed the organization to pour more resources into abortion.
-For years, Congress has debated revoking funding for the organization.
+And for years, Congress has debated revoking funding for the organization.

 These ads likely would be just the start of a concerted effort by Planned Parenthood to pressure elected officials on issues such as Title X. The group announced in October it would pour $45 million into the 2020 elections, its largest electoral effort yet.